RTEMS/rtems-docs/c-user/self_contained_objects.rst

 The :c:type:`rtems_mutex` and :c:type:`rtems_recursive_mutex` objects provide
-mutual-exclusion synchronization using the :ref:`PriorityInheritance` in uni-processor configurations or the :ref:`OMIP` in SMP configurations.
+mutual-exclusion synchronization using the :ref:`PriorityInheritance` in uniprocessor configurations or the :ref:`OMIP` in SMP configurations.
 Recursive locking should be used with care :cite:`Williams:2012:CA`.
 The storage space for these object must be provided by the user.
 There are no defined comparison or assignment operators for these type.
 Only the object